u0914295/javascript-password-gen/README.md

 ## Installation
 This web application can be installed by downloading the source code from this repository.
 Once downloaded, unzip the contents to a target destination of your choice.
 Upload this unzipped folder into a coding editing software (such as Virtual Code Studios).
 To do this, open VSCode and click on the "File" tab in the upper left-hand corner of the screen.
 Once the code has been imported into VSCode, you can preview how the application would run by right-clicking on the "index.html" file and selecting "Open with Live Server".
 This will open a "demo" of sorts of the deployed application.

 To deploy the application yourself, one can use the GitHub pages feature.
-I have gone through the trouble of deploying the application myself, which the link/URL to it can be found in the upper right-hand corner of this repository (highlighted in blue inside the brief description portion).
+I have gone through the trouble of deploying the application myself, which the link/URL to it can be found in the upper right-hand corner of this repository (highlighted in blue inside the brief description portion) *OR* by clicking the deployed URL here: (https://u0914295.github.io/javascript-password-gen/)

 ## Usage
 The following set of screenshots illustrates how to use the application.
 Once the deployed application has started, the following screen will appear: